gelleicsaba/sonar/README.md

 ### Results and tests

-The result contains an array with errors (incorrect) or can be an ok (corrent) result.
+The result contains an array with errors (incorrect) or can be an ok (correct) result.

 Incorrect result with error.